CivicActions/agile-california/README.md

 m.
 Setup or used configuration management [TODO: what do we put here.]

 n.
 We did not set up continous monitoring.
-[TODO: can we create something here?]
+[TODO: Owen to create]

 o.
 We use Docker.

 p.
-Provided sufficient documentation to install and run their prototype on another machine
+We have a [guide to deployment](https://github.com/CivicActions/agile-california/blob/master/docker-readme.md).
+[TODO: Owen, can you confirm this sufficient?]

 q.
 Our entire software stack is open source.